corpusops/cookiecutter-drupal/README.md

-If you need access to one or more private git repositories for composer, you may also need to add some private ssh keys in `keys/` directory and build a `./sys/sbin/pre-composer.sh` script (it should look almost like the other sys/sbin/composer scripts, but at the end you can add some ssh-keysan and ssh specifc configurations like this:)
+If you need access to one or more private git repositories for composer, you may also need to add some private ssh keys in `keys/` directory and build a `./sys/sbin/pre-composer.sh` script (it should look almost like the other sys/sbin/composer scripts, but at the end you can add some ssh-keyscan and ssh specifc configurations like this:)

 ```sh